Adanse

 Adanse or Adansi was one of the earliest Akan states in the southern part of present-day Ashanti Region, Ghana.
 It is regarded as the ancestral homeland from which many of the southern Akan trace their origins.
 Adanse became an early centre of gold production, regional trade, and clan-based governance, and is remembered as senior among principal Akan states.
 It influenced the formation of later polities including Denkyira, Akyem, Assin, and the Asante Empire.

 Etymology

 The name Adanse derives from the Akan word adanseɛ, meaning “builders”.
 Traditions and historians explain that Adanse earned this name because they were the first Akan people to construct permanent homes and shrines, remembered as “those who build houses”.

 History

-Origins and settlement traditions
+Origins

-Adanse is described as a spiritual and cultural origin of Akan civilisation, associated with the place where the art of building began.
-Adansemanso is remembered as an ancestral settlement by lineages such as Asona and Bretuo.
-Evidence suggests continuous occupation at Adansemanso, with early settlement as early as the 5th century CE in oral and environmental traditions, and from the 9th century CE on radiocarbon dates and archaeology including early ironworking and building remains.
+Adanse is described as a spiritual and cultural origin of Akan civilization, associated with the place where the art of building began and as the first organized Akan state, from which other polities learned the art of government from.
+Its first capital, Adansemanso was an ancestral settlement and one of the oldest Akan towns in the forest interior.
+According to oral and archaeological evidence, the site was settled by 393 CE, and continuously developed from the 9th century CE onward.
+In traditions it was known as the first among the “five original great towns of the Akan”.